Estuary Program - St. Andrew / St. Joe Bays

 Hosts, Groups & Subgroups

-The Florida State University, Panama City campus, has offered to serve as host organization and will provide administrative and financial management support for the estuary program, along with initial program organizational support.
+The Florida State University, Panama City campus, will serve as the host organization and will provide administrative and financial management support for the estuary program, along with initial program organizational support.
 A management group consisting of stakeholders will be established to direct the operations of the estuary program.
 A subgroup, made up of top officials from key local, federal, and state resource or decision-making organizations, will be the decision-making body.
-Links to a one-page program description and a more detailed document are below.